-A. The following required courses may be applied to the Sociology Option of the Master of Arts Program in Behavioral Science:

-Behavioral Science 401.
-Advanced Statistics for Behavioral Science (4)

-Behavioral Science 412.
-Computer Applications in Behavioral Science (4)

-Sociology 206.
-Multivariate Analysis in Sociology (4)

-Sociology 256.
-Theory Building in Sociology (4)

-Sociology 403.
-Seminar in Ethnographic Analysis in Sociology (4)

-Sociology 405.
-Seminar in Sociological Methods (4)

-Sociology 455.
-Seminar in Sociological Theory (4)

-(Appropriate courses from other disciplines may be substituted with consent of advisor.)

-B. The following courses must be taken in the Social Systems Research Center:

-Sociology 208.
-Workshop in Social Impact Assessment (4)

-Sociology 302.
-Workshop in Survey Research (4), or

-Sociology 402.
-Graduate Workshop in Research and Theory (4)

-(A total of 20 units must be taken from B, including at least 12 units of Sociology 402.)
+- A. The following required courses may be applied to the Sociology Option of the Master of Arts Program in Behavioral Science: - Behavioral Science 401.
+Advanced Statistics for Behavioral Science (4) - Behavioral Science 412.
+Computer Applications in Behavioral Science (4) - Sociology 206.
+Multivariate Analysis in Sociology (4) - Sociology 256.
+Theory Building in Sociology (4) - Sociology 403.
+Seminar in Ethnographic Analysis in Sociology (4) - Sociology 405.
+Seminar in Sociological Methods (4) - Sociology 455.
+Seminar in Sociological Theory (4) - (Appropriate courses from other disciplines may be substituted with consent of advisor.) - B. The following courses must be taken in the Social Systems Research Center: - Sociology 204.
+Special Topics in Sociology (4) - Sociology 208.
+Workshop in Social Impact Assessment (4) - Sociology 302.
+Workshop in Survey Research (4), or - Sociology 402.
+Graduate Workshop in Research and Theory (4) - (A total of 20 units must be taken from B, including at least 12 units of Sociology 402.)